wevbarker/HiGGS-devel/README.md

 The files `HiGGS.pdf` and `HiGGS_sources.pdf` are carbon copies of the source notebooks.

 The notebook `tutor.nb` contains some more basic examples, and it relies on the `*.thr.mx` files in the `svy` directory.

+The Wolfram Language files which refer to smearing functions are patches in version 1.2.2.

 #### What are peta4 and appcg?